oarcelus/MFHF/README.md

 # MFHF
-Solver for low-energy Hubbard models using the mean-fiel Hartree-Fock approximation
+Solver for low-energy Hubbard models using the mean-field Hartree-Fock approximation